 a.
-Supporting Global Frameworks through Country-Driven
+Supporting Country-Driven Action in the Context of Global Frameworks

-The GFDRR 2030 Strategy supports country level disaster risk management (DRM) and climate resilience activities that are aligned with global policy commitments.
+The GFDRR 2030 Strategy supports country level DRM and climate resilience activities that have been prioritized by governments as they allocate scarce development finance.
+These activities are aligned with countries' own global policy commitments and with the objectives of several global policy frameworks.
 These include the Sustainable Development Goals (SDGs), the Paris Agreement on climate change, and mechanisms for addressing Loss and Damage.
-It also contributes to coordinated efforts under the Santiago Network to meet the needs of the most vulnerable communities.
-The strategy actively supports the Early Warnings for All initiative and the World Bank objective of expanding coverage of warning systems for the most vulnerable.
-GFDRR promotes the importance of integrating disaster and climate resilience across development finance, drawing on the Rio Markers framework to better track and embed resilience in official development assistance.
+Over the strategy period GFDRR will deliver technical assistance on a demand basis to more than 100 low and middle-income countries, coordinating with other global efforts like those of the Santiago Network to meet the needs of the most vulnerable communities.
+The strategy actively supports countries to make measurable progress towards the goals articulated by the Early Warnings for All initiative and the World Bank objective of expanding coverage of warning systems for the most vulnerable.
+The Strategy also promotes the importance of integrating disaster and climate resilience across development finance, drawing on the Rio Markers framework to better track and embed resilience in official development assistance.

-By bringing together country-driven efforts, global frameworks, and locally rooted initiatives, GFDRR offers a coherent and impactful approach for comprehensive disaster risk management.
-Guided by the Sendai Framework for Disaster Risk Reduction (SFA), which emphasizes the importance of locally led development, risk reduction across sectors, inclusivity, and strengthening DRM governance, this strategy advances proactive risk management, underpinned by evidence, partnerships, and accountability.
+By bringing together country-driven efforts, global frameworks, and locally rooted initiatives, GFDRR offers a coherent and impactful approach for comprehensive DRM.
+Guided by the SFDRR, which emphasizes the importance of locally led development, risk reduction across sectors, inclusivity, and strengthening DRM governance, this strategy advances proactive risk management, underpinned by evidence, partnerships, and accountability.

-This strategy positions GFDRR as a critical enabler that supports the translation of global ambition on disaster and climate resilience into country-level action by drawing on the World Bank's financial, technical, and policy resources.
+This strategy positions GFDRR as a critical enabler in translating global ambitions on disaster and climate resilience into concrete, country-level action.
+By leveraging the World Bank's financial, technical and policy resources, GFDRR empowers governments to implement their own resilience priorities, and, through these country-driven initiatives, contributes directly to the objectives of global frameworks on disaster risk reduction and climate adaptation.
 A defining feature of this strategy is its stronger focus on results.
-GFDRR will adopt a more systematic approach to measuring how its grant financing contributes to development objectives and resilience gains with a revamped results framework and other monitoring, evaluation and learning
+GFDRR will adopt a more systematic approach to measuring how its grant financing contributes to development objectives and resilience gains with a revamped results framework and other monitoring, evaluation and learning (MEL) tools.

-(MEL) tools.
 This includes tracking both short-term outputs and outcomes achieved by informed projects and articulating clear targets and performance metrics for the coming years, improving transparency and accountability.
-Building on achievements under its previous strategies, including the 2021-2025 cycle, this strategy also integrates key recommendations from the external evaluation of the program completed in June 2024.
+Building on achievements under GFDRR's previous strategies, including the 2021-2025 cycle, this strategy also integrates key recommendations from the external evaluation of the program completed in June 2024.